nengo/nengo-fpga/docs/getting-started.rst

 To receive your tailored bitstreams, please send us an email at `support@appliedbrainresearch.com`_ with the following information:

+- The email address tied to your NengoFPGA license.
+Typically this is the email address provided at the store checkout.
 - Your Device ID.
 Either the hex string itself or attach the ``id_<board>.txt`` file to the email.
 - Which :ref:`supported hardware device <supported-hardware>` is associated with